 The previous day Union screening forces along a section of the Rappahannock river were driven back allowing Confederate troops to cross.
 Lee pressed the retreating Union forces who on the morning of the 23rd of August reformed in the vicinity of Praxton Creek, just north of Rappahannock Station.
 By 2pm General Lee deployed only a small portion of his forces in the area.
 Some 28,000 infantry, 2000 cavalry and some 54 cannon.
-Organised into six divisions these troops represented those formations immediate available.
+Organised into two wings, and comprising six divisions, these troops represented those formations immediate available.
 The other formations of Lee’s army were unlikely to arrive by sunset.
 The exception being Ewell’s Division of Jackson’s Wing and his artillery reserve of 24 guns.
 However, Ewell’s division of 7000 men organised into four brigades, was at least three hours from the field.
 Facing them, separated by the meandering Paxton Creek, were elements of Major General John Pope command.
 With Union forces initially outnumbered Lee determined to maintain pressure, despite being aware that Union reinforcements would soon arrive.

 Praxton Creek lay around 2400 yards from Confederate lines and generally ran from the west to the east.
 Opposite the rebel centre was Stone Bridge.
 West of the Stone Bridge, extending to the Union right, Paxton Creek become considerably marshy while to the east its banks were firm though lined with numerous trees.
 The marshy western section significantly restricted rebel options as the marshy creek would significantly hamper movement of artillery needed to support any attacks.